 We’d gotten together too young, before we’d had a chance to see the world and get to know ourselves.
 Too young even to realise how important it was to actually want the same things out of life if we were going to build a life together.
 (I know, right?)

 Immediately after the breakup, I got to work reinventing myself — though, I suspect the the reinvention really began before the split, before I’d even noticed what was going on.
 Sometimes we change without realising because we’re too distracted by our habits and the status quo.
-And it’s not until we experience a major life event that we wake up and take stock of what’s really going on.
+And it’s not until we experience a major life event that we wake up and take stock of what’s really happening.

 I redecorated my home, updated my wardrobe, tried all manner of things with my hair because I could.
 That first year was a year of firsts — the kinds of experiences I should have prioritised when I was younger, slowly drip-fed in a way that wouldn’t freak my parents out.
 I must say, I never made a “vision board” like Sabrina Chen in The Guy from the Park, but it was something I’ve always wondered if I should do.